 Commission for the Conservation of Antarctic Marine Living Resources

-The Commission for the Conservation of Antarctic Marine Living Resources is an international treaty to manage Antarctic fisheries with the goal of preserving species diversity and stability of the entire Antarctic marine ecosystem.
+An international treaty to manage Antarctic fisheries to preserve species diversity and stability of the Antarctic marine ecosystem.

 The long history of mostly unregulated harvesting activities in Antarctic waters has already contributed to the over exploitation of Antarctic fish and marine mammal stocks.
 Exploitation began in the early 1800s with Antarctic fur seals and southern elephant seals.
 Both were driven to near extinction by the turn of the century.
 Between 1930 and 1980 the populations of blue, fin, sei, and humpback whales are estimated to have been reduced to 10 percent of their former abundance levels.
 Similarly uncontrolled fishing has reduced the stocks of marbled rockcod to less than 10 percent of their former biomass.
 The recovery of depleted whale and fish stocks is dependent in part on the continued availability of krill in the rich Southern Ocean feeding grounds.